staticpagesjs/cli/README.md

 The `from` property:
 - `from.module` is a string that resolves to an npm package or a local commonjs module.
 The module must export a factory function that returns an `Iterable` or an `AsyncIterable`.
+- `from.import` defines the imported factory function name.
+By default the `cli` is imported, if not exists fallbacks to `default`, if not exists then the `module.exports` is used as is.
 - `from.args` is passed to the reader factory function as arguments.
 If args is not an array, it is converted to an array.
-- `from.import` defines the imported factory function name.

 The `to` property:
 - `to.module` is a string that resolves to an npm package or a local commonjs module.
 The module must export a factory function that returns a `render(data)` function.
+- `to.import` defines the imported factory function name.
+By default the `cli` is imported, if not exists fallbacks to `default`, if not exists then the `module.exports` is used as is.
 - `to.args` is passed to the writer factory function as arguments.
 If args is not an array, it is converted to an array.
-- `to.import` defines the imported factory function name.

 The `controller` property is a string that resolves to an npm package or a local commonjs module.
 Can be omitted.
+By default the `cli` is imported, if not exists fallbacks to `default`, if not exists then the `module.exports` is used as is.

 #### Sample with a single route
 ```yaml